 To attain DLC LUNA qualification, products must meet the SSL V5.1 Technical Requirements as a baseline, in addition to the LUNA Technical Requirements outlined in this document.
 Efficacy allowances are provided for cases where efficacy is compromised due to using shielding in a luminaire.
-In other
+In other words, LUNA creates allowances for efficacy where efficacy is compromised due to enhanced dark sky attributes, such as shielding used to minimize light trespass or uplight.

-The requirements for SSL V5.1 outdoor luminaires are summarized for the reader's convenience in the following section, Error!
-Reference source not found. and LUNA Requirements.
-The complete SSL V5.1 T echnical Requirements can be viewed on the DLC's website, and apply to indoor and outdoor luminaires, retrofit kits, and replacement lamps.
+The requirements for SSL V5.1 outdoor luminaires are summarized for convenience in Table 5, below.
+The complete SSL V5.1 Technical Requirements apply to indoor and outdoor luminaires, retrofit kits, and replacement lamps, and can be viewed on the DLC website.

-The "Overview of LUNA V1.0 Requirements" column in Table 3 describes additional requirements that a product must meet to attain LUNA qualification.
+The "Summary of LUNA V1.0 Requirements" column in Table 5 describes additional requirements that a product must meet to attain LUNA qualification.